 Wool rugs have a reputation for being fine, classic fabrics, but they aren’t immune to the occasional stains and blemishes.
 Even if a wool rug is new, it can show wear and tear over time, especially when it’s exposed to a lot of foot traffic.
 But wool rugs are more than just throw rugs; they’re heirlooms, highly prized pieces of home decor.
+Our wool rugs color correction services can restore the original vibrancy of wool carpets, eliminating any discoloration or fading due to wear and tear.

 What are Wool Rugs?